The Kill Order: Plot

-Their journey in the Berg takes them near Asheville, where they find Lana suffering badly from torture by the infected.
-To end her suffering, Alec must kill her with the transvice.
-They find Trina and Deedee at an old house, but Mark realizes that Trina also has the Flare and has forgotten him.
-They are attacked by the infected but manage to escape to the Berg.
-As Mark starts to lose his sanity, he recognizes that Deedee is truly immune to the virus and should be sent to the safety of the PFC base in Alaska.
-Mark plans on delivering Deedee by using a teleporter, called a flat trans, inside a PFC base in the safe part of Asheville.
-As they travel, they find that Alec is also dying from the Flare.
+They fly the Berg back to Asheville, where the city is already under siege by the infected.
+They find the infected Lana, who is severely wounded after having been tortured by them.
+Alec kills her with the Transvice to end her suffering.
+They locate Trina and Deedee at an old house, but Mark discovers that Trina, who also has the Flare, has forgotten him.
+After a brief attack from the infected, they escape to the Berg.
+As Mark loses sanity, he realizes Deedee must be taken to the PFC base in Alaska because she is immune.
+He plans to deliver her using a teleporter, a "Flat Trans", at a secure PFC base in Asheville.
+Meanwhile, Alec is also succumbing to the Flare.

-Mark and Trina manage to bring Deedee to the flat trans and send her through it to safety at the Alaska PFC base.
-Mark orders Alec to crash the Berg into the flat trans building to prevent the infected from escaping Asheville.
-Trina remembers Mark, and they kiss just as the Berg crashes, killing everyone in the base and destroying the flat trans.
+Mark and Trina bring Deedee to safety at the Alaska PFC base.
+Mark tells Alec to crash the Berg into the flat trans building to trap the infected in Asheville.
+Trina remembers Mark one last time before the Berg crashes, killing everyone and destroying the flat trans.